danelahman/lograc-2022/README.md

 ## Pre-installed Agda in the computer classes

-While Agda has been pre-installed on the computers in the computer class, the centrally installed version of Agda might be out of date with respect to the version of standard library we use.
+While Agda has been pre-installed on the computers in the computer class, the centrally installed version of Agda might be out of date with respect to the version of standard library we include in these course materials.

 **Therefore we strongly recommend that, if possible, you work on the exercises on your own laptop/computer using one of the ways of